Equal Rights Amendment: Biden declaration

-On January 17, 2025, three days before leaving office, President Biden declared that, in his opinion, the Equal Rights Amendment was the law of the land, stating: "It is long past time to recognize the will of the American people.
+On January 17, 2025, three days before leaving office, President Biden declared that the Equal Rights Amendment was the law of the land, stating: "It is long past time to recognize the will of the American people.
 In keeping with my oath and duty to Constitution and country, I affirm what I believe and what three-fourths of the states have ratified: the 28th Amendment is the law of the land, guaranteeing all Americans equal rights and protections under the law regardless of their sex."
 The declaration has no formal effect, however, and the National Archives has said they do not intend to certify the amendment as part of the Constitution, citing "established legal, judicial, and procedural decisions" supporting the integrity of the original ratification deadline in the absence of any subsequent extension or deadline removal by Congress or the court system.
 Biden's statement led to widespread criticism, with the Washington Posts analysis concluding "it's also remarkable that a president would try to declare something that isn't clearly the law to be not just the law, but part of the most significant legal document our country has.
 That at the very least skips over a whole lot of very valid legal issues that have never been settled."